-(c) If the Portfolio Upwards Out of Merit Generation exceeds PConG1, then Portfolio Constrained On Quantity2 (PConG2) equals the lesser of:
+(c) If the Portfolio Upwards Out of Merit Generation exceeds PConQ1, then Portfolio Constrained On Quantity2 (PConQ2) equals the lesser of:

-(i) the maximum energy (in MWh) which could have been dispatched from Balancing Portfolio Supply Curve tranche N+1 with a price higher than but closest to the price of tranche N, taking into account when the EGC Balancing Portfolio MW level reached the top of tranche N in the calculation in 6.17.5(a)(i) and the Portfolio Ramp Rate Limit; and
+(i) the maximum energy (in MWh) which could have been dispatched from Balancing Portfolio Supply Curve tranche N+1 with a price higher than but closest to the price of tranche N, taking into account when the Verve Energy Balancing Portfolio MW level reached the top of tranche N in the calculation in 6.17.5(a)(i) and the Portfolio Ramp Rate Limit; and

-(ii) the Portfolio Upwards Out of Merit Generation less PConG1.
+(ii) the Portfolio Upwards Out of Merit Generation less PConQ1.

-(d) The IMO must repeat the process set out in paragraph (c) above to identify, from the next highest priced tranche N+1, any PConGN+1 and PConPN+1.
+(d) The IMO must repeat the process set out in paragraph (c) above to identify, from the next highest priced tranche N+1, any PConQN+1 and PConPN+1.

-(d) [The Non Qualifying Constrained On Generation for the EGC Balancing Portfolio equals the total Upwards LFAS Enablement (in MWh) which System Management instructed Verve Energy to provide from Facilities in the EGC Balancing Portfolio;]
+(e) [The Non Qualifying Constrained On Generation for the Verve Energy Balancing Portfolio equals the total Upwards LFAS Enablement (in MWh) which System Management instructed Verve Energy to provide from Facilities in the Verve Energy Balancing Portfolio;]

-(e) If the Non Qualifying Constrained On Generation exceeds PConG1, set PConG1 to zero; otherwise reduce PConG1 by the amount of Non Qualifying Constrained On Generation;
+(f) If the Non Qualifying Constrained On Generation exceeds PConQ1, set PConQ1 to zero; otherwise reduce PConQ1 by the amount of Non Qualifying Constrained On Generation;

-(f) The IMO must repeat the process set out in paragraph (f) above for each PConGN in ascending order until all Non Qualifying Constrained On Generation has been deducted from PConGN;
+(g) The IMO must repeat the process set out in paragraph (f) above for each PConQN in ascending order until all Non Qualifying Constrained On Generation has been deducted from PConQN;

-(g) For settlement purposes under chapter 9, each PConGN calculated in this clause 6.17.5 is to be Loss Factor adjusted by the Porfolio Loss Factor.
+(h) For settlement purposes under chapter 9, each PConQN calculated in this clause 6.17.5 is to be Loss Factor adjusted by the Porfolio Loss Factor.

-Constrained Off EGC Balancing Portfolio Quantities
+Constrained Off Verve Energy Balancing Portfolio Quantities

 6.17.6A.
-The IMO must attribute any Downwards Out of Merit Generation from the EGC Balancing Portfolio in a Trading Interval to the Balancing Portfolio Supply Curve as follows:
+The IMO must attribute any Downwards Out of Merit Generation from the Verve Energy Balancing Portfolio in a Trading Interval to the Balancing Portfolio Supply Curve as follows:

 (a) Portfolio Constrained Off Quantity1 (PCoffQ1) equals the lesser of:

-(i) the maximum energy (in MWh) which could have been dispatched down from the Balancing Portfolio Supply Curve tranche N with a price lower than but closest to the Balancing Price, taking into account the actual EGC Balancing Portfolio MW level at the start of the Trading Interval and the Portfolio Ramp Rate Limit; and
+(i) the maximum energy (in MWh) which could have been dispatched down from the Balancing Portfolio Supply Curve tranche N with a price lower than but closest to the Balancing Price, taking into account the actual Verve Energy Balancing Portfolio MW level at the start of the Trading Interval and the Portfolio Ramp Rate Limit; and

 (ii) the Portfolio Downwards Out of Merit Generation.